AoiSaya/FlashAir-SlibST7735/README.md

 VCC (4) |VCC | 3.3V
 VSS(3,6)|GND | GND

 **Type22**
 Module reset is only a soft reset.
-If you want to connect two display then use this for secondly display.
+If you connect two displays, use this for secondly display.

 FlashAir(Pin#) | ST7735 TFT | Power | comment
 --- | --- | --- | ---